-This article is part of a series meant to empower you on how to keep your insurance when your insurance company wants to cancel your policy.
-If your insurance company advises you they are going to cancel coverage or cancel your insurance policy because you didn't comply with a recommendation or do repairs, here's what you need to know to help protect your coverage.
+But what if your insurance company tells you it is going to cancel coverage because you didn't comply with a recommendation or do repairs?
+Here's what you need to know to help protect your coverage.

 What Makes an Insurance Company Require Repairs on a Home?

-Requests by the insurance company for you to do a repair or provide evidence of a repair will usually come following one of three things:
+Requests by your insurer for you to do a repair will usually come following one of three things:

-- Recommendations that might be made after a home inspection, these could relate to liability issues, or general maintenance, prevention, and safety.
+- Home inspection: The company may have made recommendations after a home inspection.
+These can relate to liability issues, general maintenance, prevention, or safety.

-- Follow up on application: It could be due to questions you answered or commitments you made during your application for insurance.
+- Follow up on application: It could be due to questions you answered or comments you made during your application.
 Is your roof old?
-Is your plumbing, electrical box or water tank up to date?
+Is your plumbing, electrical box, or water tank up to date?
 Some companies may have requirements that you have to fulfill before they will insure you.

-- Following a claim.
-Sometimes during a claim, the insurance company may become aware of a risk in your home that needs to be addressed, in addition to what was repaired during the claim.
-They have already paid out on a loss and it is normal for them to make suggestions to prevent further losses or claims.
+- Risk after a claim: Sometimes, as a result of a claim, the insurer becomes aware of a risk in your home.
+They have already paid out on a loss; it is normal for them to make suggestions to prevent further losses or claims.

-Don't put it off until the last minute because you need the time to understand what they require of you, and you deserve clarification as soon as possible.
+Don't put it off until the last minute.
+You need the time to find out what is required of you; you deserve to know as soon as possible.

-- You may not be renewed (canceled on the renewal/expiry date of the policy.
+- You may not be renewed.
+This means you are canceled on the renewal or expiration date of the policy.
 This is also called nonrenewal.

-- The insurance company may cancel you mid-term (meaning, before the expiry of your policy) if the situation is considered critical enough.
-Mid-term insurance cancellations are serious and before this happens you should expect to receive clear notification, do not put off responding to these types of notifications.
+- The insurer may cancel your policy mid-term.
+This means the company cancels it before it expires if the situation is critical enough.
+Mid-term cancellations are serious.
+Before you get canceled, you will receive a clear notification.
+Do not put off responding to these types of notifications.

 Problems With Having Your Insurance Cancelled

-Depending on the reason for why you haven't done repairs or updates to your home, you have several options how you can fight with your insurance company so that they do not cancel you due to incomplete repairs or renovations.
+Think about the reason why you haven't done the repairs to your home.
+You may have a few options about how you can fight with your insurance company.
+The goal is to prevent them from canceling you due to incomplete repairs.

-If you disagree with the repairs your insurance company is asking you to do, it may be very difficult to convince them they are wrong.
+If you don't agree with the repairs your insurer is asking you to do, it may not be easy to convince them they are wrong.
 One way to present a strong argument is to get a second opinion from a licensed professional.

-If your insurance company asks you to replace your roof because it is too old, for example, get a professional roofer to do a roof inspection.
-Are they asking you to install a handrail where you don't think it is needed?
+If your insurance company asks you to replace your roof because it is too old, for instance, get a professional roofer to do a roof inspection.
+Is the insurer asking you to install a handrail where you don't think it is needed?
 Call your local city inspector; then, ask them about handrail requirements.
 If you meet the safety standards, ask for a report.

-Remember, you expect the insurance company to pay you hundreds of thousands of dollars if you have a major claim, they have a right to protect their investment in you by asking for critical repairs to be completed as a condition of your insurance agreement.
+Keep this in mind: You expect the insurance company to pay you hundreds of thousands of dollars if you have a major claim.
+This is why it has a right to protect its investment by asking for critical repairs to be completed as a condition of your insurance agreement.

-If you think about it this way, and how much money you expect an insurance company to give you if something goes wrong, it should make it easier to understand why they have these demands.
-Keeping open communication with your insurance company will make things easier, and help you stay insured at the lowest prices possible.
+Think about how much money you expect an insurance company to give you if something goes wrong.
+This should make it easier to understand why it has these demands.
+Keeping open communication with your insurance company will make things easier.
+It can also help you stay insured at the lowest prices possible.